karma4u101/FoBo/README.md

 -------------------------------------------

 The only prerequisites for using this Lift module is that you have Git and Java installed and configured on the target computer but a suitable Lift template project will also come in handy.
-A Scala v2.11 Lift v2.6 starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views) is available from here [Lift v2.6 Template Applications](https://github.com/lift/lift_26_sbt/) and another one using Twitter Bootstrap v2.x is available here [Templating With Twitter Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap)
+A Scala v2.11 Lift v2.6.x starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views) is available from here [Lift v2.6 Template Applications](https://github.com/lift/lift_26_sbt/).

 You don't need to use it but this project's also includes a Eclipse (and a IDEA) plug-in for browsing the code, see the Scala IDE section below.